 2. Historical data

-The OECD Secretariat has made quarterly estimates of the main expenditure components of GDP in order to publish historical data from Q1 1960 when possible.
-The current systems of accounts have been linked to older systems based on different methodology in order to obtain long time series.
+In these cases of shorter time series, the OECD Secretariat, to ensure no loss of time series for users, estimates the missing data for the main expenditure components of GDP in order to publish historical data from Q1 1960 (where possible).
+The estimation is undertaken using the current systems of accounts and linking to older systems based on different methodology in order to obtain the longer time series.

 The method used by the Secretariat to link two time series from two different methodologies is as follows: for each individual series, the ratio between the new methodology data and the old methodology data in the first common year is calculated.
 This ratio is then multiplied by old methodology series for the time period that data have not been provided.
 The same method is applied to both current and volume estimates data.